vivekghosh84/ReactEcospace/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This is a basic react app created to learn the React concepts.
-The app is a trainging module on Pluralsight.
+The app is a training module on Pluralsight.

 ## Available Scripts